Hello to all of my fellow anime lovers!

 nakama powerups(though I normally love the shows this gets annoying)

 yaoi (Although to be honest, there isn't a lot of well written yaoi anime to begin with.
-Its probably easier to find a well written yaoi manga in the end.)
+Its probably easier to find a well written yaoi manga in the end.
+But I think what truly makes a good Boys Love anime has to be the characters.
+If the author makes you want to invest time to see how the characters develop, then the author is doing something right.)

 plot armor stronger than adamantium